MicrosoftDocs/power-platform/power-platform/admin/analytics-flow.md

 ## Who can view these reports?
 Admins with the following roles can view the reports in Power Automate Analytics:
-- Environment Admins
+- Environment Admins - can view reports for the environments that the admin has access to.
-- Power Platform service admins
+- Power Platform service admins – can view reports for all environments.
-- Office 365 global admins
+- Office 365 global admins – can view reports for all environments.
-- Tenant Admin
+- Tenant Admin – can view reports for all environments.

 ## Data storage